-The Butler Conservation Fund is a board-driven entity and, in accordance with the founder’s wishes, will always remain so.
-Each director and officer of BCF is a leader in his or her respective field and brings fresh perspectives to the organization.
+The Butler Conservation, Inc is a board-driven entity and, in accordance with the founder’s wishes, will always remain so.
+Each director and officer of BCI is a leader in his or her respective field and brings fresh perspectives to the organization.

 BOARD OF DIRECTORS

 GILBERT BUTLER is the founder of Black River Management Company, formerly Butler Capital Corporation, and a noted environmental philanthropist.
 Since childhood, Mr. Butler has had a deep appreciation for the natural world and its value to society.
 He is an accomplished outdoorsman who enjoys extensive travel, kayaking, cross-country skiing, mountain biking, and mountaineering.

 A graduate of Milton Academy, Harvard College, and Columbia Business School, Mr. Butler was a pioneer in developing alternative investment vehicles for pension funds, endowments, and other institutions.
 In 1979, after serving as vice-president of the trust and investment division of Morgan Guaranty Trust Company, he co-founded a private equity firm, the Butler Capital Corporation (BCC), which became one of the earliest middle-market buyout companies with subscribed capital of more than $1 billion.
 Since winding down the firm in 2005 Mr. Butler has used his business acumen to further his philanthropic endeavors, with the intention of creating a lasting legacy for the organizations and geographies he values.